nuzelac/Bioinformatika-4Russians/README.md

 * Position yourself in source folder (use: cd source)
 * Run make in your terminal
 * To execute program run ./p1 inputFile outputFile format tValue
-* For details about passed arguments reun ./p1 -help or ./p1 --help
+* For details about passed arguments run ./p1 -help or ./p1 --help
 * To run test execute ./inputFile outputFile format tValue and pass location of test (/tests) file as inputFile